(C) Joachim Bergauer

 I’m fluent in German (native) and Turkish (native), with a strong command of English (C1), French (A2), and Croatian (A1).

-Credits: Benedikt Schemmer, Philipp Carl Riedl, Simon Haigermoser, Joachim Bergauer, Kay Müller, BMWET/Noisternig
+(C) Benedikt Schemmer, Philipp Carl Riedl, Simon Haigermoser, Joachim Bergauer, Kay Müller, BMWET/Noisternig